damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 with a single big filesystem mounted at `/var/opt/gitlab`.
 This filesystem holds all the user data hosted on gitlab.com: Postgres and Redis database files, user uploads, and a lot of Git repositories.
-All I had to do to move this data to the new data center is to move the files on this filesystem.
+All I had to do to move this data to AWS is to move the files on this filesystem.
+Sounds simple enough, does it not?

 So do we move the files, or the filesystem itself?
 This is an easy question to answer.
 Moving the files using something like Rsync is not an option because it